Who Is Elizabeth Holmes?

-Just as high-profile was the company’s board of directors, which included former Secretaries of State Henry Kissinger and George Schultz, former Senators Bill Frist and Sam Nunn, lawyer David Boies and current Secretary of Defense James Mattis, who joined in 2013 and left when he joined the Trump administration.
+Just as high-profile was the company’s board of directors, which included former Secretaries of State Henry Kissinger and George Schultz, former Senators Bill Frist and Sam Nunn, lawyer David Boies and former Secretary of Defense James Mattis, who joined in 2013 and left when he moved to the Trump administration.

 Theranos also saw a series of successful fundraising initiatives, eventually raising more than $700 million from Oracle’s Larry Ellison, Rupert Murdoch, Carlos Slim and others.
 By 2014, the company was valued at $9 million.
 Retaining 50 percent of the privately held company, Holmes had a net worth estimated at $4.5 billion, making her the youngest female self-made billionaire.
 By 2017, however, as accusations about the company gained steam, Forbes Magazine dropped its valuation of the company to just $800,000, and Holmes’ personal worth at $0.
 By mid-2018, the company, which had employed hundreds, had fewer than two dozen employees.

 Holmes met Ramesh “Sunny” Balwani while she was studying in China as a teenager.
 Balwani, a software engineer with no experience in health care or medicine, became the president and chief operating officer of Theranos, managing its day-to-day business.
 Holmes and Balwani were romantically involved, though they kept their relationship a secret from investors and most employees.